The Science of Sweat, Deodorant & Antiperspirant

 Are Commercial Deodorants and Antiperspirants Safe?

-There is a whole lot of research that debunks the allegation that antiperspirants cause Breast Cancer.
-There is so much information that I devoted four blogs to the subject.
+There are also allegations that antiperspirants cause Breast Cancer.
+There is a lot of research that debunks this allegation, so much so that I devoted four blogs to the subject.

-I hope that learning about the Science of Sweat--the how and why perspiration occurs, provides an understanding that a little sweat is normal and a good thing.
+I hope that learning about the Science of Sweat and the how and why perspiration occurs, provides an understanding that a little sweat is normal and a good thing.

 Understanding how our bodies work can guide us to make better choices in protecting against body odor without adding unnecessary and questionable ingredients.